jackyust/SLINK_CLINK/README.md

 The Computer Journal, Volume 20, Issue 4, 1 January 1977, Pages 364–366

 ## Note
+1. JDK >= 1.7 (For TreeMap)
-If removing the comments in the program, the result will show the detail value changes in each step.
+2. If removing the comments in the program, the result will show the detail value changes in each step.

 ## Usage (setting)